JakeHumphries/investment-service/README.md

 - Fund data already exists in the database - I have not implemented an endpoint to create fund data as i assume this will be handled in another microservice.
 I have however inserted some default data for funds in a migrations file
 - When investing the amount must be greater than zero and meet any minimum deposit limits (we dont have any info on this).
 - We dont need to worry about cancelling investments (although this could be a feature in the future)
+- Assuming investments are made in GBP only (or whatever the default is), without multi-currency support.
+- Assuming all funds have the same rules for now (no ruling on how many investments you can make etc)
+- Assuming the service does not need to handle tax implications of ISAs (this is likely managed by another service).

 ## Decision log
 - **Use a microservice style architecture with domain driven elements** - although only one service, we are using microservice principles (only handles investments/single responsibility, independent database storage, API driven, and doesnt store session state etc)